Finite-sample analysis of M-estimators using self-concordance: Introduction and problem formulation

 Ideally, we would like to have an estimator with small \textit{excess risk}~$L(\wh\theta) - L(\theta_*)$, in probability or in expectation over the sample.
 Since for each fixed value~$\theta$ of the parameter, $L_n(\theta)$ is an unbiased estimate of $L(\theta)$ which converges to $L(\theta)$ almost surely by the law of large numbers, a natural candidate estimator of $\theta_*$ is the \textit{empirical risk minimizer} (ERM), defined as

-In this paper, we are concerned with establishing \emph{finite-sample} high-probability bounds on the excess risk of the ERM estimator.
-More precisely, our goal is to characterize the sample size sufficient for the asymptotically optimal excess risk bound to become available in finite sample.
+In this paper, we are concerned with establishing high-probability {finite-sample} bounds on the excess risk~$L(\wh\theta_n) - L(\theta_*)$ of this estimator.
+The classical {Fisher theorem}~(\cite{lehmann2006theory}) implies the rescaled excess risk has a chi-square type limiting behavior, under weak conditions, when~$n \to \infty$.
+When stated informally, our goal in this paper is to characterize the {\em critical sample size} sufficient to enter the this ``asymptotic regime'', i.e., to guarantee a chi-square type high-probability bound for the excess risk in {finite sample}.
+Elaborating on this goal in more detail and stating our results would be impossible without first giving a brief overview of the classical asymptotic theory.
+We give such overview in the next section.